Dave Rowntree: Labour candidate and councillor

 Rowntree has been a keen activist and supporter of the Labour Party since becoming a member in 2002, and has been chair of London's West End branch.
 In April 2007, he unsuccessfully contested the safe Conservative seat of Marylebone High Street on Westminster City Council.
 In July 2008, he fought the Labour-held seat of Church Street, but was unsuccessful again.

 In February 2008, he was selected by the Cities of London and Westminster Constituency Labour Party to stand against the incumbent Conservative MP Mark Field at the 2010 general election; Rowntree was defeated at that election.
 In 2011, he sought selection as the Labour candidate for Norwich South, but lost to Clive Lewis, a journalist and former soldier, who went on to be elected as the constituency's MP.

 In the Norfolk County Council election on 4 May 2017, Rowntree was elected as county councillor for the University ward in Norwich.
 He stood down before the 2021 election, due to the COVID-19 pandemic: in a statement on his website, he said "It has been a joy and a privilege to represent the residents in University Ward, and I've made friendships here that will last a lifetime.
 I hope that when this is all over, I can get back involved somehow."

 In March 2024, Rowntree was selected as Labour's prospective parliamentary candidate for the constituency of Mid Sussex in the 2024 general election.
-The seat is presently held by the Liberal Democrat MP Alison Bennett.
+The seat was won by the Liberal Democrat MP Alison Bennett.
 Rowntree's campaign focused on housing and town centre regeneration.